- Terms and definitions

 Internet data: data on website visitors’ sessions, cookies, log data and IP addresses.

-- provide assurance and internal audit service pursuant to the law On Audit Services and other relevant legal acts;
+provide assurance and internal audit service pursuant to Law on Audit Services and other relevant legal acts;

 Grant Thornton retains personal data only as long as this is necessary to fulfil the purpose for which the personal data is processed, unless there is an applicable legal obligation stating otherwise.
 We retain data as follows: